1

 Disclaimer

-HIPAA Warning: DO NOT UPLOAD IMAGES CONTAINING IDENTIFIABLE INFORMATION.
+HIPAA Warning: DO NOT UPLOAD IDENTIFIABLE PATIENT INFORMATION.
 This app is intended for use by personnel authorized to handle Protected Health Information (PHI).
-While MedRec 2.0 is a HIPAA compliant application, users are responsible for ensuring full compliance with HIPAA regulations, including safeguarding resident/patient data and restricting access to authorized personnel only.
+While MedRec 2.0 automatically attempts to fully scrub all unintentional PHI before processing and is a HIPAA compliant application, users are still responsible for ensuring full compliance with HIPAA regulations, including safeguarding resident/patient data and restricting access to authorized personnel only.
 Unauthorized disclosure of PHI may result in disciplinary action and legal consequences.

-For paper records, you may use your phone’s built-in text scan / OCR to copy medication orders and paste them into MedRec 2.0.
+For paper records, you may use your phone or computer's built-in text scan / OCR to copy medication orders and paste them into MedRec 2.0.
 Copy medication orders only — do not copy or paste names, DOB, MRN, address, phone, or other identifiers.
 Follow your facility’s HIPAA policy and only use approved devices, apps, and workflows.

 Note: MedRec 2.0 is a support and screening tool and does not guarantee 100% accuracy in identifying all medication contraindications, combination cautions, or discrepancies.
 Final verification must be completed by qualified clinical personnel.